If you are a member of the media and need additional information about TPI, please contact:

 Telephone: +49 (0)89 80090815

 Telephone: +91 80 4151 8450

 Fax: +91 80 4151 8457

-The TPI Index provides a quarterly snapshot of the sourcing industry for clients, service providers, analysts and the media.
-Now in its 28th consecutive quarter, it is the authoritative source for marketplace intelligence related to outsourcing transaction structures and terms, industry adoption, geographic prevalence and service provider metrics.
+Now in its 34th consecutive quarter, the TPI Index provides a quarterly snapshot of the sourcing industry for clients, service providers, analysts and the media.
+It is the industry’s authoritative source for marketplace intelligence related to outsourcing transaction structures and terms, industry adoption, geographic prevalence and service provider metrics.

-TPI, a unit of Information Services Group, Inc. (ISG) (NASDAQ:III, IIIIU, IIIIW), is the founder and innovator of the sourcing advisory industry, and the largest sourcing data and advisory firm in the world.
+TPI, an Information Services Group company, is the founder and innovator of the sourcing advisory industry and the leading independent data and sourcing advisory firm in the world.
 We are expert at a broad range of business support functions and related research methodologies.
 Utilizing deep functional domain expertise and extensive practical experience, our accomplished industry experts collaborate with organizations to help them advance their business operations through the best combination of business process improvement, shared services, outsourcing and offshoring.
-In addition, TPI Momentum, a business unit of TPI, provides information and insights to outsourcing and offshoring service providers to help them provide enhanced services to their sourcing clients.
-In 2009, TPI is celebrating its 20th anniversary.
+In 2010, the International Association of Outsourcing Professionals ranked TPI no. 1 in its Global Outsourcing 100: World’s Best Outsourcing Advisors.
 For additional information, visit www.tpi.net.